neulab/knn-transformers/README.md

 ### Step 5: Adding clustering

-RetoMaton can work without, in which is utilizes its pointers.
+RetoMaton can work without clusers, in which is utilizes its pointers only.
 Using clustering allows it to save more nearest-neighbor searches and further reduce perplexity.

 To download our processed clusters the finetuned `gpt2` model (`neulab/gpt2-finetuned-wikitext103`):